Skip to content

 Now it’s time to level up.
 To work independently, you’ll need a journeyman electrician license.
 This involves passing an exam that tests your knowledge of the NEC, local codes, and electrical systems.

 • Exam prep tips: Online courses and practice tests are available to help you feel ready.
+You can find a variety of practice exams through providers like Prov and Ultimate Electricians Guide.

 • Electrician licensing requirements: Each state has its own rules, so do your research.
 Some states require you to submit proof of apprenticeship hours.
 In Texas, for example, you need to complete 8,000 hours of training and pass a journeyman exam.
 And in California, you need to complete a state-approved apprenticeship program and pass the state certification exam.

-READ MORE: How to become a certified electrician in the U.S. (State-by-state guide)
+READ MORE: How to become a certified electrician in the U.S. (state-by-state guide)

 7. Gain experience as a journeyman